tanghui315/speakr-app/README.md

 *   **Audio Upload:** Upload audio files (MP3, WAV, M4A, etc.) via drag-and-drop or file selection.
 *   **Transcription:** Choose between a standard OpenAI-compatible API or a more advanced ASR Webservice.
 *   **Speaker Diarization:** (ASR/WhisperX only) Automatically detect and separate different speakers in the transcript.
+*   **Intuitive Speaker Labeling:** A new, more intuitive interface for identifying and labeling speakers.
 *   **AI Summarization & Titling:** Generates concise titles and summaries using configurable LLMs.
 *   **Interactive Chat:** Ask questions and interact with the transcription content using an AI model.
 *   **Metadata Editing:** Edit titles, participants, meeting dates, summaries, and notes.